 The National Register holds a rich database of 38,000 patients who have been diagnosed with breast cancer between 2000 and 2019.
 Approximately 3,300 new patient registrations are added each year.

-Breast Cancer Foundation NZ has been collecting data from the four New Zealand regional Breast Cancer Patient Registers in Auckland, Waikato, Wellington and Christchurch since 2000.
+Breast Cancer Foundation NZ has been collecting data from the five New Zealand regional Breast Cancer Patient Registers in Northland, Auckland, Waikato, Wellington and Christchurch since 2000.
 These registers collect approximately 67% of all New Zealand breast cancer registrations.

 The National Register collects information such as demographics, diagnosis, follow-up and treatments.
 Researchers and clinicians can request de-identified data from the National Register for research and audit purposes.